Does A Frog Have Backbone

 • Q: How does the frog's backbone compare to that of other vertebrates?

 • A: The frog's backbone shares similarities with other vertebrates, with distinct regions (cervical, thoracic, sacral, and caudal).
-However, the reduced number of cervical and caudal vertebrae and the fusion of some sections are unique adaptations reflecting its jumping and swimming lifestyle.
+Still, the reduced number of cervical and caudal vertebrae and the fusion of some sections are unique adaptations reflecting its jumping and swimming lifestyle.
 Mammals, for instance, have significantly more flexible necks with multiple cervical vertebrae, while reptiles often have more extensive rib cages.

 • Q: What happens if a frog's backbone is injured?